badripaudel77/infinite-web/project/notes.md

 - Implement logout functionality as well as display logged in username on the header section.
 - Nullish coalescing operator (?? operator)
 - Basic UI refactor

+### Day 11
+This will be your "Main Assignment" for Web Programming (Frot End Only -> JS/CSS/HTML):

+On our existing "Posts Manager" Project, implement following scenarios:
+- For Each Post Received From the backend server, attach an Icon (use some library like fontawesome or your own custom Icon, eg: ➕ icon) and attach an event listener.

+- When clicked on the that icon(Note: Only add ICON to the regular posts and not on the saved post item), make an API call to out server to fetch the details of the item (HINT: body of the JSON field).

+- Show some loading or indicator until the response is back from the server (This should expand the section where content will eventually be placed).
+When response arrives from the server, dispaly the body (remember, as of now, we're only using title to display) content on a some view (HTML element).

+- When you render the content, the ICON should change to some collapse Indicator Icon (eg: ➖ ) and it should hide the area where content was rendered.

+- When expanding multiple time, make sure you shouldn't make multiple API calls if data has been already fetched until and unless it is a page refresh.
+Manage the state of data as mentioned in this point.

+- Try to implement relevant scenario if you choose to implement in your own way, it should be justifiable.
+Handle other cases during implementation based on needs.